|Best overall||Bissell BigGreen Commercial Easy Motion Floor Machine||SEE IT||

 - Best high-speed: Viper Venom Series High Speed Floor Burnisher

-- Best floor buffer under $100: Boss Cleaning Equipment Scrubber
+- Best budget: Boss Cleaning Equipment Scrubber

 When it comes to your most basic floor cleaning equipment—think brooms and mops, for instance—there’s only so much they can do to rehabilitate your floors.
 And if they’re in bad shape, having suffered through innumerable trials and tribulations, addressing issues with a surface-level solution isn’t going to cut it.